UPDATED: April 5, 2017

 Testing in March

-The City will be taking Speedvale Water Tower out of service for about one day in March to test the water system when the tower is out of service.
-Based on previous testing, the City expects some minor pressure fluctuations may occur.
+The City took the Speedvale Water Tower out of service for one day in March to test the water system with the tower out of service.
+Water system tests were successful with no waster service delivery impacts, and planned work has now begun.

 About Speedvale Water Tower